 In seeking any job role, a reasonable knowledge of the territory is essential.
 This is especially so where the job in question has an element of field work.

 Another common example is the pronunciation of the word ‘debt’.
-This of course is pronounced with the letter ‘b’ silent.
-Again a non-native English speaker may pronounce same word as spelt thus giving the impression that he/she meant to say ‘depth’.
+This, of course, is pronounced with the letter ‘b’ silent.
+Again a non-native English speaker may pronounce the same word as spelt thus giving the impression that he/she meant to say ‘depth’.
+These are just two of the multitude of the possible hindrance to communication that a migrant may encounter.

 Coupled with the above a migrant has to learn to comprehend the various British accents like the Scouse, Cockney or Geordie dialects commonly encountered in everyday life.